matthias-prangl/hsro-inf-kp.github.io/README.md

 let y = x.take();               //move x value to y and assign None to x
 ```

-To evaluate whether or not an Option has a value a `match` can be used.
+To evaluate whether if or if not an Option has a value, a `match` can be used.
 You probably already know `match` from other languages, so it won't be described further at this point.
-An alternative to `match` is the `unwrap()` method of an Option, but since it leads the program to panic if the Option is `None` its usage is discouraged.
+An alternative to `match` is the `unwrap()` method of an Option, but since it leads the program to panic if the Option is `None`, its usage is discouraged.

 A safe and useful method for Options is `take`.
 With `take` we take the value out of the `Option` `x` and leave `None` in its place.